Man City beat Brentford to close gap to Arsenal to two points in title race

 But Doku’s latest dazzling strike broke the deadlock before Erling Haaland bagged his 26th league goal this season.

-Omar Marmoush wrapped up an essential City victory in stoppage-time.
+Omar Marmoush wrapped up an essential City victory in stoppage time.

 City closed to two points behind leaders Arsenal, putting pressure back on Mikel Arteta’s team to win at third-bottom West Ham on Sunday.